gerardog1/LINUX_HARDENING/04-harden-ssh/README.md

 - Restarting and testing the SSH service after changes.

 ## Commands Used
-See full details here -->
+See [Commands](./commands.md) for exact steps and terminal commands.